Allergies & Children

 Food Allergies

 Food allergies, especially allergies to peanuts, are on the rise.
 Food allergies generally develop early in life, but can develop at any age.
-Children usually outgrow their egg, milk and soy allergies, but generally do not outgrow an allergy to peanuts.
-Recent studies show that about one in 20 children under age five is allergic to at least one food.
-The eight foods shown below cause more than 90 percent of food allergies in both children and adults.
+Children usually outgrow their egg, milk and soy allergies, and recent studies have shown 20 percent of children may even outgrow a peanut allergy.
+According to the US Centers for Disease Control and Prevention (CDC), an estimated 1 in 13 children are affected by food allergies.

 Someone allergic to a particular food may experience all or some of the following symptoms: